cjackson202/AOAI-FED-CIV-Workshop/README.md

 2. Modify the system message by adding the prefix "Summary:" which should summarize the paragraph given, delimited with XML tags.
 Following the summary, the system should translate the paragraph from English to Spanish and add the prefix "Translation:".
 To accomplish these tasks, the following steps should be taken:
-   1. Identify the article to be summarized, which should be delimited by triple quotations.
+   1. Identify the paragraph to be summarized, which should be delimited by XML tags.
-    2. Generate a summary of the article.
+    2. Generate a summary of the paragraph.
     3. Add the prefix "Summary:" to the beginning of the summary.
-    4. Translate the article from English to Spanish.
+    4. Translate the paragraph from English to Spanish.
-    5. Add the prefix "Translation:" to the beginning of the translated article.
+    5. Add the prefix "Translation:" to the beginning of the translated paragraph.

              SYSTEM: